raymasooda/mental-health-modelling/README.md

 # mental-health-modelling
-Python/SQL based modelling project on mental health
+Python/SQL based modelling project on mental health using open source data from kaggle